anmalkov/custom-authorization/README.md

 1. Unauthenticated user is redirected to Identity Provider (for example - Azure AD) where he logs-in
 2. Identity Provider issues a token and return it to a user's browser
 3. The browser uses this token to access an application
-4. Authentication middleware validates the presented token and initializes User.Identity object that contains all the inforamtion about a user (including user's groups as well)
+4. The standard Authentication middleware validates the presented token and initializes User.Identity object that contains all the inforamtion about a user (including user's groups as well)
 5. The custom middleware `InjectRolesMiddleware`, injected after the Authentication middleware and before the Authorization middleware, calls the service to get the users's role
-6.
+6. The service `AuthorizationService` implements the business logic to get roles for the current user.
+To get the roles for the user, it can use external storage (like SQL or NoSQL databases), internal storage (like files or memory) or external service (available via HTTP).
+7. The service returns the user's roles which will be injected, by the `InjectRolesMiddleware`, into the User.Identity object as the role claims
+8. The standard Authorization middleware will use these injected roles by default to authorize or deny access

 ## The code